Inbibo/shift_docs/docs/reference/plugins/developing_custom_plugins.md

 Shift allows users to add their custom plugins even to native menus.
 If a new menu name is requested, it will be added to the UI automatically.

-Now that the required setups are ready, the Plugin can be sourced by appending the path to the *plugins.json* file to the `SHIFT_PLUGIN_PATH` environment variable before starting Shift.
+Once the .json file is created and populated, the Plugin can be sourced by appending the path to the *plugins.json* file to the `SHIFT_PLUGIN_PATH` environment variable before starting Shift.
 For example in *Windows*:

 ```cmd
 set SHIFT_PLUGIN_PATH=<path_to_the_plugins_json>/plugins.json;%SHIFT_PLUGIN_PATH%